NoTwistedHere/Roblox-Apis/Documentations/develop.roblox.com.md

                             "additionalProperties": {
                                 "$ref": {
                                     "type": "object",
-                                    "description": "The response model for a statistics data range inside of an {Roblox.Api.Develop.Models.StatisticsResponse}.", "properties": {
+                                    "description": "The response model for a statistics data range inside of an {The response model for statistics about a place}.", "properties": {
                                         "data": {
                                             "readOnly": true,